Sessions and JSON Web Tokens

 When using Hanko Elements or the Hanko Frontend SDK, the session token is read from the X-Auth-Token header and used to set a cookie (name: hanko) on the client-side.
 If you use neither Hanko Elements nor the SDK, you have to take care of storing the session token yourself.

-To configure the desired session type:
+To configure the cookie retention period:

 1. Log in to Hanko Cloud and select your project.